mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

 **AWS Setup**

 - Create an Amazon AWS account
 - Create an Access Key ID and Secret Access Key.
-Save the ID and key for later.
+Save this ID and key for later.
-- New to AWS and not sure what this step means? `Click here <https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/>`__
+- If you are new to AWS and not sure what this step means, `Click here <https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/>`__
 - Make sure you have subscribed to the right marketplace AMI (Amazon Machine Image).

   - F5 BIG-IP `Click here to subscribe <https://aws.amazon.com/marketplace/pp/B079C44MFH/>`__